 The "fiscal cliff" refers to the impact of around $500 billion in expiring tax cuts and automatic spending reductions set for 2013 as a result of successive failures by Congress to agree on some orderly alternative method of reducing budget deficits.

-Failure to avoid it would spark U.S. fiscal tightening on a scale not seen since 1969 tax increases to pay for the Vietnam War -- slamming the economy into recession as it did back then.
+Failure to avoid it would spark U.S. fiscal tightening on a scale not seen since the 1969 tax increases to pay for the Vietnam War -- slamming the economy into recession as it did back then.

-The CBO estimated that U.S. gross domestic product under this scenario product would shrink 0.5 percent in 2013, with a crushing first-half contraction of 2.9 percent followed by a weak second-half rebound of 1.9 percent growth.
+The CBO estimated that U.S. gross domestic product under this scenario would shrink 0.5 percent in 2013, with a crushing first-half contraction of 2.9 percent followed by a weak second-half rebound of 1.9 percent growth.

 In a May estimate of fiscal cliff effects, the CBO had forecast full-year 2013 GDP growth of 0.5 percent, with a 1.3 percent first-half contraction and second-half growth of 2.3 percent.